MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Language_Keywords.md

 4
 ```

-When you run `powershell.exe -File <path to a script>`, the exit statement
+When you run `pwsh.exe -File <path to a script>` and the script file terminates
-sets the exit code to a value other than zero.
-If you have an unhandled
-exception in your script, exit code is set to the value of 1.
+with an `exit` command, the exit code is set to the numeric argument used with
+the `exit` command.
+If the script has not `exit` statement, the exit code is
+always `0`, when the script completes without error, or `1` when the script
+terminates from an unhandled exception.

 ### Filter